 Curriculum at King Alfred Trust

 Improving our curriculum is always a priority for us and it features highly on the School Improvement Plan each year.
-Eighteen months ago, we started to trial using quality texts as the vehicles for teaching and learning.
+Over three years ago, we started to trial using quality texts as the vehicles for teaching and learning.
 This was successful in the two year groups where we trialled it and we rolled it out to the whole of the school at the start of 2018-19.

 In June/ July every year, we have a Trust planning day where we evaluate our curriculum and amend it in light of the evaluation.

-The advent of the new Ofsted Framework (September 2019) requires all schools to evaluate their curriculum and to measure the impact of this in terms of Pupil Progress and also Knowledge Retention.
+The advent of the new Ofsted Framework (September 2019) required all schools to evaluate their curriculum and to measure the impact of this in terms of Pupil Progress and also Knowledge Retention.

 As a trust, we have evaluated our curriculum and created a one-sided sheet to give an overview of our vision, aims strategies etc. We are a very inclusive school and we believe that all children have equal rights to a broad and balanced curriculum which enables them to achieve their full-potential.
 We use values as drivers for everything we do in school including learning and teaching.
 Our intention is that our children leave our school as confident and happy young people who are ready for the next stage in their education, wherever that may be.